Towards Language Model Guided TLA+ Proof Automation: Abstract

 \section{Abstract}

 Formal theorem proving with $\texttt{TLA}^{+}$ provides rigorous guarantees for system specifications, but constructing proofs requires substantial expertise and effort.
-While large language models have shown promise in automating proofs for tactic-based theorem provers like Lean, applying these approaches directly to $\texttt{TLA}^{+}$ faces significant challenges due to the unique hierarchical proof structure of the $\texttt{TLA}^{+}$ proof system.
+While large language models have shown promise in automating proofs for tactic-based theorem provers like Lean, applying these approaches directly to $\texttt{TLA}^{+}$ faces significant challenges due to the hierarchical proof structure of the $\texttt{TLA}^{+}$ proof system.
 We present a prompt-based approach that leverages LLMs to guide hierarchical decomposition of complex proof obligations into simpler sub-claims, while relying on symbolic provers for verification.
 Our key insight is to constrain LLMs to generate normalized claim decompositions rather than complete proofs, significantly reducing syntax errors.
 We also introduce a benchmark suite of 119 theorems adapted from (1) established mathematical collections and (2) inductive proofs of distributed protocols.
-Our approach consistently outperforms baseline methods across the benchmark suite.
+Our approach consistently outperforms baseline methods across the benchmark suite. \keywords{Formal Verification \and Theorem Proving \and Large Language Models \and $\text{TLA}^{+}$}